Criminal Defense in Pinellas County

 Each year, prosecutors with the Office of the State Attorney in Pinellas County, FL, handle more than 130,000 criminal prosecution referrals in misdemeanor cases, felony cases, and juvenile delinquency cases.

-We can help you decide the best way to fight the accusation or resolve the case before trial.
-We represent clients in courtrooms throughout Clearwater, Florida.
+We can help you decide how to fight the accusation or resolve the case before trial.

 Contact us for an initial consultation to discuss the criminal charges pending against you, the typical penalties imposed, and the best way to aggressively fight the criminal charges.